-5. When everything has dried, remove the inner ball and then insert a utility ring into the ball so that you can hang it from your light fixture.
+5. When everything has dried, remove the inner ball and then insert a lampshade ring into the ball so that you can hang it from your light fixture.

 6. Then all that’s left to do is hang your lampshade.
 We decided to add a splash of colour by using a fun red lighting cable.

 - When initially covering the ball with doilies, we thought it would be a good idea to hang the ball from the ceiling to be able to reach all the way around when attaching the doilies.
-Turned out not to be a good idea, as after we’d stuck the paste soaked doilies to it and we’re taking a break, we heard a loud thud followed by a lot more little thuds.
-The ball had fallen to the ground and bounced around the room leaving a trail of paste across the floor.
+This turned out not to be a good idea, as after we’d stuck the paste-soaked doilies to it and were taking a break, we heard a loud thud followed by a lot more little thuds.
+The ball had fallen to the ground and bounced around the room leaving a trail of paste splotches all over the floor!

-- The ball collapsed after trying to secure the doilies just using wallpaper paste.
+- The doily lamp ball collapsed after trying to secure the doilies just using wallpaper paste.

 - Although the packet of resin stated that the resin wouldn’t stick to cling film – it did.
 It took me hours of fiddling inside the balloon to pull away millions of little bits of cling film.

-- The resin wasn’t clear and the doilies weren’t all the same colour, so we thought it would be a good idea to spray the ball white.
+- The resin wasn’t completely clear and the doilies weren’t all the same colour, so we thought it would be a good idea to spray the ball white.
 Bad idea.
-The cling film and resin-filled a lot of the holes in the doilies.
+The cling film and resin filled a lot of the holes in the doilies.
 When spraying the ball, we ended up with patches of solid white spray paint.